AaronEC/CBR-House-Price-Recommender/README.md

 included for test purposes only.

 # How to use:
-Open the Recommender.py file in an appropriate IDE (it was created in vscode) Ensure sample databases are in same directory as .py file Run the .py file, the output will appear in the terminal/console
+Open the 'Recommender.py' file in an appropriate IDE (it was created in vscode) Ensure sample databases 'Database.csv' and 'House.csv' are in same directory as 'Recommender.py' file, run the 'Recommender.py' file in the IDE, the output will appear in the terminal/console

 # How it works:
 The program has a simple case-based AI operation.